wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

 <br /><br />

 References:
-   * <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/azurebookofbasics1.html">"Book of Basics" interactive diagrams</a>
+   * <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/azurebookofbasics1.html">"Azure Book of Basics" interactive</a> <a target="_blank" href="https://lucid.app/lucidchart/8495a6bd-89d2-4a59-9b41-4b7a9e0e1922/view?page=0">interactive Lucid diagram</a>.

+PROTIP: Anyone can use Microsoft's AZ-4100 class <a target="_blank" href="https://github.com/MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/tree/master/Instructions/Labs">lab instructions in Github</a> by <a target="_blank" href="https://www.linkedin.com/in/michael-kenntenich/">Michael Kenntenich</a>

 Practice exams: